deriv-com/deriv-app/packages/components/stories/check-list/README.md

 ## `Items` Structure
-The `items` prop should be an array of this objects:
+The `items` prop should be an array of these objects:

 | Name               | Type         | Default     | Description                                                                                           |
 | ------------------ | ------------ | ----------- | ----------------------------------------------------------------------------------------------------- |